pixeleden/ulampinoy/_posts/2013-11-26-chicken-afritada.md

 layout: post
 title: Chicken Afritada
 date:   2013-11-29 00:18:00
-categories: video
+categories: video chicken
-tags: chicken
 excerpt: Tomato-based chicken stew with carrots, bell pepper, and potatoes.
-photo: /assets/photos/chicken-tinola-bowl.jpg
+photo: /assets/photos/chicken-afritada-pot.jpg
-theme: green
+theme: tomato
 ---

 Tinola will be at the top the list of *ulam na may sabaw.* It is chicken broth soup with upo (bottle gourd), pechay (Chinese cabbage) and ginger.